manpanmanpan/manpanmanpan.github.io/_posts/2019-3-11-How to evaluate model performance.md

 ####  When is recall more important?

 For rare cancer data modeling, anything that doesn't account for false-negatives is a crime.
 Recall is a better measure than precision.

+Also, in preliminary disease screening of patients for follow-up examinations, we would probably want a recall near 1.0.

+- We want to find all patients who actually have the disease

+- And we can accept a low precision if the cost of the follow-up examination is not significant.

 The major difference is FP vs FN.
 YouTube recommendation don't place emphasis on FN but hospital clinical decisions must.
 Which is more important simply depends on what the costs of each error is.